 - click Kit Settings in the upper right corner

 - click the Publish button at the bottom right of the kit editor to republish the kit

 The fonts will be available to the new domain name within a few minutes of republishing.

-- Add localhost, your IP address, or your development server (e.g. dev.local or dev.domain.com) to the list of allowed domains to enable Typekit to work from a local web server; read more about developing locally.
+- Your IP address or your development server (e.g. dev.local or dev.domain.com) to enable Typekit to work from a local web server; read more about developing locally.

 - You don't have to include protocols (http, https) or port numbers, even if they're non-standard.

 - localhost and 127.0.0.1 are included for all kits by default since April 2018.
 You can republish older kits to get this update, then remove those entries from your domain list.